marcglasberg/assorted_layout_widgets/README.md

 typedef TimeBuilderBuilder = Widget Function({
   required BuildContext context,

   /// The time of the current tick.
-  /// This is the same as the current time (or very similar). required DateTime currentTickTime,
+Same as the current time (or very similar). required DateTime currentTickTime,

   /// The time when the [TimeBuilder] was created.